Vadorequest/eclats-de-voix/README.md

 `docker start blog.eclats-de-voix`

+---

 # Deploiement

-In order to deploy without efforts, we are using Nginx through Docker, using a proxy.
+In order to deploy (production) without efforts, we are using Nginx through Docker, using a proxy.

 We are using the awesome https://github.com/jwilder/nginx-proxy to do so.
 It basically listens to the port `80` and acts as a proxy to serve the right content depending on the url the request is coming from.